Here are the top hidden gems in Dallas, Texas.

 Half Price Books

-Every time I gush about hidden gems in Dallas, I feel the need to mention Half Price (it’s a compulsion really).
+Whenever I gush about hidden gems in Dallas, I feel the need to mention Half Price (it’s a compulsion).
 Half Price is one of my favorite bookstore chains in the United States, but the Dallas location is especially noteworthy.
 It’s home to the flagship shop.
-Better said: the 5803 E NW Hwy bookstore is unimaginably huge, a whopping 54,000 square feet (almost twice the size of a Barnes & Noble).
-It’s a giant, labyrinthine used book warehouse that carries everything from contemporary fiction to art history coffee table books to manga.
+Better said: the Northwest Highway bookstore is unimaginably huge, a whopping 54,000 square feet (almost twice the size of a Barnes & Noble).
+It’s a giant, labyrinthine, used-book warehouse that carries everything from contemporary fiction to manga.

 General Info